Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 * Implementations will make the custom field retrivable by Marketplace API's.
 * Users will make it retrievable by Accounts API's.
 * Items will make it retrievable by Items API's.
+* Orders will make it retrivable by Order & Transaction APIs.

 `"DataFieldType"` is either `"string"`, or `"integer"`.